Legal Advice for Compensation Insurance Claims & TPD Payouts

 If you suffer an eye injury, it can be a distressing and challenging situation.
 Some eye or eyesocket damage can be slight and not need medical intervention.
 However, some eye accidents are severe and can alter your life forever.
 The worst case scenario is when you receive a penetrating injury that leads to permanent loss of sight.

 According to Safe Work Australia, there are more than 2,000 work-related eye injury incidents annually in Queensland.
-Not all eye accidents happen at work.
-Regardless of how you acquired damaged vision, you could be entitled to compensation.
+However, not all eye accidents happen at work.
+Regardless of how your injury occurred, you could be entitled to make an eye injury compensation claim.
 Here are some of the common causes of eye damage:

 You could have a viable compensation claim if you suffer a loss from an eye injury incident.
 The success of your legal case relies on the quality of your evidence.
 When preparing your matter, there are some recommended steps to follow: